 5. You'll get some exercise.
 Digging in the soil, caring for your plant babies, and harvesting all that fresh goodness requires a bit of muscle movement and stretching, and that's always a good thing!
 Bonus: You get your workout in the great outdoors, not in some stuffy gym.

 6. You can mix things up.
-Whether you’re browsing for groceries online or poring over an organic seed catalog, planting your own organic garden will allow you to experience so many more veggie varieties than you’d ever find at the store.
+Whether you're browsing Bonnie Plants' wide selection of Organics or poring over an organic seed catalog, planting your own organic garden will allow you to experience so many more veggie varieties than you'd ever find at the store.
 Talk about a way to banish produce boredom!

 7. You'll score major bragging rights.
 Whether you're posting on Instagram or sharing your harvest with the neighbors, your organic garden will yield loads of bounty to boast about.
 Just imagine how great it will feel to tell the world you grew those beauties yourself!

-To maximize the benefits of your organic garden, you’ll want to start with great soil and keep your plants well nourished throughout the season.
+To maximize the benefits of your organic garden, you'll want to start with great soil and keep your plants well nourished throughout the season.
 The best way to do that?
-Plant in Miracle-Gro® Organics Garden Mix for Vegetables and Herbs (for in-ground growing) or Miracle-Gro® Organics Potting Mix for Vegetables & Herbs (for potted plants), or a 50-50 mixture of the two if you prefer raised beds.
-Enriched with aged compost, these two products provide plants and their roots with the kind of environment and nourishment they need for amazing growth—so amazing, in fact, that you’ll finish the season with up to twice the harvest (vs. unfed plants)!
-For best results, begin feeding with Miracle-Gro® Organics Plant Food for Vegetables & Herbs® a month after planting.
+Plant in Miracle-Gro® Performance Organics® All Purpose In-Ground Soil (for in-ground growing) or Miracle-Gro® Performance Organics® All Purpose Container Mix (for potted plants), or a 50-50 mixture of the two if you prefer raised beds.
+Enriched with aged compost, these two products provide plants and their roots with the kind of environment and nourishment they need for amazing growth—so amazing, in fact, that you'll finish the season with up to twice the harvest (vs. unfed plants)!
+For best results, begin feeding with Miracle-Gro® Performance Organics® All Purpose Plant Nutrition a month after planting.
 It instantly adds micronutrients to the soil, turning it into a perpetually well-stocked pantry for your garden.